Quick Summary

 Yes.
 Small fleets and owner-drivers often see quick gains because they spend less time planning routes and can fit more stops into the same day.
 Many tools offer entry-level plans for smaller teams and then scale up as volumes grow.

-5. How hard is it to get started with route scheduling software?
+5. How hard is it to get started with delivery route scheduling software?

 Most providers help you import a sample of your orders, build a first set of routes, and train planners and drivers.
 Running a short trial with real routes is usually enough to see if the software fits your delivery operation.